 - Community and cultural connections (including mentoring)

 Home Stretch, part of the Better Futures program, provides young people in care with a more gradual and supported transition to adulthood.
 This means you can get the support you need up to the age of 21 with assistance from a Better Futures worker.

-Through Home Stretch you can stay with your kinship, foster or permanent carer until you turn 21 years of age – your carer would need to agree.
+Through Home Stretch you can stay with your kinship, foster or permanent carer until you turn 21 years of age if your carer agrees.
 Your carer can get an allowance to help support you.